How to Improve Your IT Infrastructure by Making Smart Technology Investments

 But cybersecurity is like an insurance policy.
 In addition to obvious brand degradation, companies that are attacked frequently incur legal fees, hours of overtime remediating issues and difficulty making other deadlines.
 It’s a nightmare for any organization.

-A successful cybersecurity program incorporates knowledge about threats and implements controls that reduce, if not mitigate, cyber risks to the business.
+A successful cybersecurity program improves IT infrastructure by disseminating knowledge about threats to appropriate parties and implementing controls that reduce, if not mitigate, cyber risks to the business.
 Reliable cybersecurity programs depend on a concerted effort by the entire organization to assimilate security activities into their business processes.

 Unfortunately, building or maintaining a mature cybersecurity program also requires investing resources throughout the organization that supports security initiatives.